Tips for Filing a Truck Accident Claim

 Truck accidents are extremely dangerous and the process of getting compensation for injuries from an accident can be extensive and complicated.
 Trucking companies have a lot of people on their side to protect their reputation and their funds.
 However, with the right legal team on your side, a truck accident claim can be won with fair compensation.
 Below, our expert team of truck accident attorneys at West Coast Trial Lawyers break down the difficulties of filing a truck accident claim and how getting an attorney on your side can help.

 Why Filing a Truck Accident Claim Is Difficult

 Filing a truck accident claim can be hard because trucking companies are equipped to protect themselves, their reputation, and their funds.
-The following are some ways in which truck accident companies make filing an accident claim difficult for their drivers to win a settlement in their favor:
+The following are some ways in which truck accident companies make filing an accident claim difficult for their drivers to win a settlement in their favor.

 - Evidence can be destroyed.
 Evidence is essential to building a case to file an insurance claim against a company.
 However, federal regulations allow trucking companies to get rid of data and log entries after just six months.
-It’s essential to secure and preserve all evidence before it gets destroyed.
+It’s essential to secure and preserve all evidence before it gets thrown out.